-Hey fellow footy fanatics! 🏆 Let’s cut to the chase—2026 is OUR year.
-The FIFA World Cup is returning bigger, bolder, and more historic than ever: 3 host nations (USA, Canada, Mexico), 48 teams (up from 32!), 104 matches (40 MORE than 2022!), and 39 days of non-stop goals, upsets, and football magic from June 11 to July 19.
+Hey fellow footy fanatics! 🏆 Let's cut to the chase—2026 is OUR year.
+The FIFA World Cup is returning bigger, bolder, and more historic than ever: 3 host nations (USA, Canada, Mexico), 48 teams (up from 32!), 104 matches (40 MORE than 2022!), and a 39–40 day window of non-stop goals, upsets, and football magic, running June 11 – July 19, 2026 (North American Local Time / UTC-4 to UTC-6).
+To help cross-timezone fans around the world, all major kickoffs referenced below carry matching Beijing Time (UTC+8) calculations.

 📌 Why 2026 Is Unmissable (Fan's Cheat Sheet)